Say-Hello2y/Say-Hello2y.github.io/_posts/2022-08-18-transformer.md

         batch_bleu = sum(batch_bleu) / len(batch_bleu)
         print('TOTAL BLEU SCORE = {}'.format(batch_bleu))
 ```
-Thanks for your reading, if you have any questions feel free to contact me, my email is longxhe@gmail.com.**I'll really appreciate it if you have starred my Github project  [https://github.com/Say-Hello2y/transformer](https://github.com/Say-Hello2y/transformer).**
+Thanks for your reading, if you have any questions feel free to contact me, my email is longxhe@gmail.com.**I'll really appreciate it if you could star my Github project  [https://github.com/Say-Hello2y/transformer](https://github.com/Say-Hello2y/transformer).**
 ## REFERENCES
 Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A.N., Kaiser, Ł. and Polosukhin, I., 2017.
 Attention is all you need. _Advances in neural information processing systems_, _30_.